-Overall, changes to trade agreements or trade preference programs that the Company currently relies on for our key country markets, or new agreements or arrangements that further liberalize access to our key country markets could negatively impact our competitiveness in those markets.
-The likelihood that any such agreements, measures, or programs will be adopted, or that the agreements and preference programs around which we have built our manufacturing supply chain will be modified, repealed, suspended, terminated, or allowed to expire, and the extent of the impact of such changes on our business, cannot be determined with certainty.
+Overall, changes to trade agreements or trade preference programs that we leverage in our key country markets, or new agreements that liberalize access for our competitors, could negatively impact our competitiveness in those markets.
+The likelihood of such changes, or of modification, suspension, or termination of the agreements and preference programs around which we have built our manufacturing supply chain, and the extent of the impact on our business, cannot be determined with certainty.